Affordable Housing Online is monitoring the federal government's response to the coronavirus disease (COVID-19) outbreak.

 An extensive list of coronavirus resources for low-income households can be found here.

-Under HUD regulations, smoking cigarettes, cigars or pipes will not be allowed in apartments, public areas or within 25 feet of Public Housing buildings.
+Under HUD regulations, smoking cigarettes, cigars or pipes are not allowed in apartments, public areas or within 25 feet of Public Housing buildings.
 At this time the smoking ban does not apply to e-cigarettes, nor to HUD properties that participate in housing programs other than Public Housing.You may or may not be able to smoke in your affordable housing unit; depending on the policy of the housing authority, property management company, or landlord that manages your unit.

 If a housing agency does have a no-smoking policy, there may be designated smoking areas outside.
 Also, it's important to note that no-smoking policies do not mean that residents who smoke will be evicted.
 But they will be not be allowed to smoke on premise.